cyberphor/Soap/README.md

 ```
-# Security Operations and Automation via PowerShell (SOAP)
+# Security Operations and Automation via PowerShell
-SOAP, or soap.psm1, is a PowerShell module designed to enhance security operations and automation.
+soap.psm1 is a PowerShell module designed to enhance security operations and automation.
 It specifically includes functions for incident handling and penetration testing.

 ## Installation
 ```pwsh